 The required reconciliation must be quantitative for historical non-GAAP financial measures presented and quantitative, to the extent available without unreasonable efforts, for forward-looking information.
 Rule 100(a)(2) of Regulation G. With respect to forward-looking non-GAAP financial measures, the SEC expects the issuer to (i) disclose the fact that the most directly comparable GAAP measure is unavailable, (ii) provide reconciling information that is available without unreasonable effort and (iii) identify information that is unavailable and disclose its probable significance.
 SEC Release No. 33-8176 (Jan.
 22, 2003).
-For example, this exception could apply if an issuer believes it can accurately forecast its quarterly (continued)
+For example, this exception could apply if an issuer believes it can accurately forecast its quarterly operating results, but not the amount of a potential restructuring charge.
+See Steven E. Bochner & Eric John Finseth, The Earnings Release and Disclosure Reform, INSIGHTS, Dec.
+2003, at 10.